Gear Guide

 • Packable backup - A compact shell makes sense when the forecast is unsettled but not full foul-weather gear.

-Why rain gear matters in Northeast fishing
+Why rainwear and bibs matter in Northeast coastal fishing

-Rain gear is not just for rain.
+Rainwear is not just for rain.
 In Northeast fishing, the bigger issue is often spray, wind, cold water, and the long ride back when the weather turns.
 A decent shell can save a surf session.
 A full jacket-and-bib setup can make a boat day safer and more comfortable when the deck is wet and the wind is up.

 Rain shell vs fishing rain jacket vs bibs